aroberge/friendly-traceback-docs/docs/source/what.rst

 www(python=True)
 ------------------

-You will occasionally see errors that are not known by Friendly-traceback.
+You will occasionally see errors that are not known by Friendly.
 Here's an example:

 .. image:: images/what_www.png